suffolklibraries/sljekyll/_events/great-cornard-2019-02-04-harry-potter.md

 breadcrumb: y
 ---

-Drop into the library to have a go at our Harry Potter crafts and family quiz.
+Drop into the library to find and name the Harry Potter characters hidden around the library, enter our colouring competition and make some crafts.